Gemini-AI-Hackers/Durban-Municipality-Chatbot/Readme.md

 ```

 - Copy the `https://<ngrok-id>.ngrok.io` URL provided by ngrok.

-### 3. Configure Twilio Webhook

-- Go to the Twilio Console.
-- Set the WhatsApp webhook URL to `https://<ngrok-id>.ngrok.io/bot` under the Sandbox settings.
+- Add the URL to Facebook Meta Developers Page

 ## Using the Chatbot

-- Send a message to your WhatsApp Sandbox number.
+- Send a message to your WhatsApp number.
-- The chatbot will respond based on the logic defined in `app.py`.
+- The chatbot will respond based on the logic defined in `bot.py`.

 ### Example Interactions